The future of travel: Euronews reveals the seven emerging travel trends for 2025

-(MENAFN- Tales & Heads) As the travel landscape continues to evolve, Euronews unveils seven key trends shaping the future of travel in 2025.
+(MENAFN- Tales & Heads) Dubai, United Arab Emirates, 13 November 2024: As the travel landscape continues to evolve, Euronews unveils seven key trends shaping the future of travel in 2025.
 Many of these reflect a shift towards affordability, authenticity, sustainability, cultural experiences, and immersive adventures, shaped by global issues such as overtourism and climate change.
 Now, in the third edition of its Travel Trends Report, Euronews has partnered with Oxford Economics to analyse data and insights to look at how we’ll travel in the year ahead.

 Offbeat Alternatives: Destination Dupes